Kim Pita will be a featured speaker at the Mental Health America Annual Conference in September 2020. Find details here.

 After working on Capitol Hill, Kim co-founded and grew Pita Communications (dba The Pita Group), a multi-million dollar marketing agency for 15 years.
 While at the The Pita Group, she developed a thriving company culture, which fueled employees for greatness.
 She also nurtured successful relationships with clients ranging from Fortune 50 companies (Aetna, UnitedHealth International) to state agencies (tourism, public health and education), from small businesses to national and local non-profit organizations.

 Throughout her career, she has served on multiple Boards of Directors, including the Connecticut Business & Industry Association (CBIA), Girl Scouts of Connecticut, Hartford Children's Theatre, Rocky Hill Chamber of Commerce and Rebuilding Together Hartford.
-Kim serves as the chair of Mental Health Connecticut Board of Directors, where she championed the organization's 110th anniversary $110K fundraising campaign.
+Kim is the past chairwoman of Mental Health Connecticut Board of Directors, where she championed the organization's 110th anniversary $110K fundraising campaign.
 She was also recently elected to the Board of Directors of Copper Beech Institute, a New England mindfulness center.

 She received the coveted 40 Under 40 Award from the Hartford Business Journal in 1999 at the age of 31.
 And at age 37, she was the youngest (at the time) to receive the Alumni Achievement Award from Framingham State University, where she now serves on the Alumni Association Board of Directors.
 Kim earned the prestigious Women Redefining Media Leadership Badge from Girl Scouts of Connecticut in 2014, and most recently was inducted into the Carol R. Virostek Academy of Women Leaders, an honor bestowed by the YWCA of New Britain.

-Kim lives in Rocky Hill and Old Saybrook with her two teenagers, Jordan and Alexandra, and snowshoe cat Haze Hendrix.
+Kim lives in Old Saybrook with her two teenagers, Jordan and Alexandra, and snowshoe cat Haze Hendrix and tabby Ginger Snap.